-CPIP’s Thomas Edison Innovation Fellowship is a year-long non-resident fellowship program that brings together a group of scholars who will develop research papers on patent law and policy.
-The Edison Fellowship is one of the centerpieces of CPIP’s mission to promote a more balanced academic discussion about intellectual property rights with substantial scholarship produced from rigorous research that examines the moral and economic value of patented innovation.
+Now in its seventh iteration, CPIP’s Thomas Edison Innovation Law and Policy Fellowship is a year-long non-resident fellowship program that brings together a group of scholars to develop research papers on innovation law and policy.
+The Edison Fellowship is one of the centerpieces of CPIP’s mission to promote a better academic discussion about intellectual property rights with substantial scholarship produced from rigorous research that examines the moral and economic value of innovation.

-On October 3-4, 2013, CPIP hosted the second meeting of the 2013-2014 Thomas Edison Innovation Fellowship.
-The meeting was a works-in-progress workshop and was held at George Mason University School of Law.
-At the meeting, the Edison Fellows presented their research proposals and received valuable feedback from Senior Commentators and other Fellows.
+On September 23-24, 2021, CPIP will host the second meeting of the 2021-2022 Thomas Edison Innovation Fellowship at Scalia Law in Arlington, Virginia.
+The meeting will be a works-in-progress workshop, where the Edison Fellows will present rough drafts of their papers and receive valuable feedback from Senior Commentators and other Fellows.

 On March 18-19, 2021, CPIP hosted the first meeting of the 2021-2022 Thomas Edison Innovation Fellowship virtually from Arlington, Virginia.
 Meeting 1 was for the purpose of the Edison Fellows presenting their research proposals.
 Edison Fellows submitted brief synopses detailing their proposed theses and research.
 Distinguished Senior Commentators and other Edison Fellows commented on the research proposals.